 To input or edit cell content, you'll first need to select the cell.

-2. A border cell border will appear around the selected cell, and the column heading and row heading will be highlighted.
+A border will appear around the selected cell, and the column heading and row heading will be highlighted.
 The cell will remain selected until you click another cell in the worksheet.

 You can also select cells using the arrow keys on your keyboard.